View more guides at Linux Wiki Guides

 Some versions of the T60 use the Intel Media Accelerator 950 graphics chip.
 Use the i810 module for these laptops.

 Some versions of the T60 use the ATI Mobility Radeon x1300 and x1400 graphics chip.
-The open source radeon module does not support this chip yet but you can get it working with the proprietary ATI module.
+The open source radeon module supports this chip.

 You should use a Linux distribution which includes kernel 2.6.16 or greater, such as Fedora Core 5.
 With an up to date distribution this notebook is easy to get going.